abhijit-arora/cockatiel-companion/documentation/FSD.md

     *   When a user finishes typing a title for a new Chirp, a semantic search will be performed in the background to find existing, similar questions.
     *   If matches are found, the user will be presented with a non-blocking dialog suggesting they view the existing answers before posting a new question.

 *   **5.4.
-Moderation:**

-    *   All Chirps, replies, and Flock Feed posts will have a "Report" button.
-    *   This will allow users to flag content that is inappropriate, abusive, or contains dangerously incorrect advice.
+Moderation & Safety:**

+    *   **5.4.1.
+Report Content:** All Chirps and replies will have a user-facing "Report" button accessible via a menu.
+Tapping this button will open a dialog with a list of reasons (e.g., "Spam," "Harassment," "Dangerously Incorrect Advice," "Off-Topic").
-    *   Reported content will be sent to a queue for review by moderators via the Business & Admin Tools panel.
+    *   **5.4.2.
+Reporting Workflow:** Submitting a report will create a document in a `reports` collection in Firestore, containing the flagged content ID, the reason, and the reporting user's ID.
+This will be sent to a queue for review by moderators via the Business & Admin Tools panel.

 ---